-- Third parties or publicly available sources.
-We will receive personal data about you from various third parties and public sources as set out below.
-Technical Data from the following parties:
+We will receive personal data about you from various third parties and public sources such as analytics providers based outside the EU, advertising networks and search information providers.

 Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending third party direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us.